Every Monday I like to look at ASIC’s short position report in order to find out which shares are being targeted by short sellers.

-- Galaxy Resources Limited (ASX: GXY) continues to be the most shorted share on the ASX despite a reduction in its short interest to 18.1%.
-Short sellers don’t appear to believe that the worst is over for the lithium miners.
+- Galaxy Resources Limited (ASX: GXY) has cemented its position as the most shorted share on the ASX with a rise in short interest to 19.3%.
+Short sellers appear to believe that market conditions aren’t going to become favourable any time soon.

-- Syrah Resources Ltd (ASX: SYR) has seen its short interest slide to 16.6%.
-This graphite producer’s shares have come under pressure over the last 18 months due to a sustained decline in the price of its graphite.
-This has been caused by to oversupply concerns.
+- Syrah Resources Ltd (ASX: SYR) has seen its short interest rise week on week to 17%.
+As with the lithium miners, this graphite producer has come under pressure due to a sustained decline in the price of its product.
+This has been caused by oversupply concerns.

-- Orocobre Limited (ASX: ORE) has seen its short interest drop lower again to 13.2%.
-As with Galaxy, this lithium miner has been targeted due to weakening lithium prices from softer demand and increasing supply.
+- Orocobre Limited (ASX: ORE) has seen its short interest rise slightly to 13.3%.
+As with Galaxy, short sellers have been targeting this lithium miner due to weakening lithium prices from softer demand and increasing supply.

-- Speedcast International Ltd (ASX: SDA) has short interest of 12.3%, which is down week on week.
-The communications satellite technology provider’s shares are currently in a trading halt whilst it prepares an announcement relating to its upcoming results.
-It has also just announced the resignation of its CEO.
+- Speedcast International Ltd (ASX: SDA) has short interest of 13%, which is up week on week.
+The communications satellite technology provider’s shares remain suspended pending the release of an announcement relating to its upcoming results.
+It has requested the suspension until February 27.

-- Costa Group Holdings Ltd (ASX: CGC) has seen its short interest rise slide to 10.9%.
-Short sellers appear to have been closing their positions in the horticulture company after trading conditions improved greatly in January.
+- Costa Group Holdings Ltd (ASX: CGC) has seen its short interest rise to 11.1%.
+Short interest has begun to build again ahead of the horticulture company’s upcoming results release.

-The post Here are the 10 most shorted shares on the ASX appeared first on Motley Fool Australia.
+The post These are the 10 most shorted shares on the ASX appeared first on Motley Fool Australia.